noripyt/django-cachalot/docs/limits.rst

 Django-cachalot relies on the computer clock to handle invalidation.
-If you deploy the same Django project on multiple machines, but with a centralized cache server, all the machines serving Django need to have their clocks as synchronize as possible.
+If you deploy the same Django project on multiple machines, but with a centralized cache server, all the machines serving Django need to have their clocks as synchronized as possible.
 Otherwise, invalidations will happen with a latency from one server to another.
 A difference of even a few seconds can be harmful, so double check this!